-- 1 Program the cycler as outlined in Table 4. - 2 Thaw the template DNA, primers and master mix (and the ROX passive reference dye, if necessary).
+- 1. Program the cycler as outlined in Table 4. - 2.
+Thaw the template DNA, primers and master mix (and the ROX passive reference dye, if necessary, see Section 5.2).
 Mix the individual solutions to ensure homogeneity.
-This is especially important for the master mix. - 3 Prepare a PCR premix by mixing the master mix, primers, (ROX if used,) and H2O.
+This is especially important for the master mix. - If using the yellow sample buffer (optional), add buffer to the samples to a concentration that will yield 1x in the final reaction volume.
+For example, if 5 μL of sample is to be used in a 20 μL reaction volume, 4X buffer concentration in the sample results in 1X buffer concentration in the final reaction. - 4.
+Prepare a PCR premix by mixing the master mix, primers, (ROX if used) and H2O.
 Mix the PCR premix thoroughly to ensure homogeneity.
-Dispense appropriate volumes into strip tubes or plate wells. - 4 Add template DNA (< 500 ng per 50 μL reaction) to the strip tubes or plate wells containing the PCR premix.
-For two-step qRT-PCR, the volume of the cDNA added (from the RT reaction) as the template should not exceed 10% of the final PCR volume. - 5 Seal the strips or plate with appropriate sealer, place them in the thermal cycler and start the cycling program.
+Dispense appropriate volumes into strip tubes or plate wells. - 5.
+Add template DNA (<100 ng per 20 μL reaction) to the strip tubes or plate wells containing the PCR premix.
+For two-step qRT-PCR, the volume of the cDNA added (from the RT reaction) as the template should not exceed 10 % of the final PCR volume. - 6.
+Seal the strips or plate with appropriate sealer, place them in the thermal cycler and start the cycling program.